UNLEASH Global

 Tracks

-In addition, the top Teams from the UNLEASH Plus 2022 program, co-hosted with Chemonics International, joined the Lab for the bootcamp phase.
+Participants in the Global Innovation Lab in India got a hands-on opportunity to work in Teams on 7 thematic tracks that tackle specific SDGs.
+In addition, the top Teams from the UNLEASH Plus 2022 program, co-hosted with Chemonics International, joined the Lab for the boot camp phase.

+More than 41 million people die annually as a result of Non-Communicable Diseases (NCDs), equivalent to 71% of all deaths globally.
 During the Lab, Teams working on SDG 3 focused on solutions for improving access to care, awareness, and prevention of NCDs, particularly for vulnerable populations.

 For this track, UNLEASH is partnering with: